SummerSlam (2006)

-The 2006 SummerSlam was the 19th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-The event took place on August 20, 2006, at the TD Banknorth Garden in Boston, Massachusetts.
+The 2006 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 19th annual SummerSlam and took place on August 20, 2006, at the TD Banknorth Garden in Boston, Massachusetts.
+The event featured wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
 This marked the first inter-brand pay-per-view to include the ECW brand.

 The main match on the Raw brand featured Edge against John Cena for the WWE Championship, which Edge won by pinfall after hitting Cena in the back of the head with a pair of brass knuckles.
 The main match on the SmackDown! brand pitted King Booker against Batista for the World Heavyweight Championship, which Batista won by disqualification following interference from Queen Sharmell.
-The primary match on the ECW brand pitted The Big Show against Sabu in an Extreme rules match for the ECW World Championship.
+The primary match on the ECW brand pitted Big Show against Sabu in an Extreme Rules match for the ECW World Championship.
 Big Show won the match and retained the title after pinning Sabu following a chokeslam through a table.
 The undercard included D-Generation X (DX) (Triple H and Shawn Michaels) against Vince and Shane McMahon as well as Hulk Hogan against Randy Orton, which was Hogan's last match in WWE.

 Several of the existing feuds carried on after the event.
 D-Generation X continued feuding with The McMahons, defeating them and The Big Show in a Hell in a Cell match the following month.
-The feud between Batista and King Booker also continued, with the two facing off as part of a Fatal Four-Way match at No Mercy, which Booker won.
+The feud between Batista and King Booker also continued, with the two facing off as part of a fatal four-way match at No Mercy, which Booker won.
 The following month, at Unforgiven, John Cena defeated Edge in a Tables, Ladders, and Chairs match to win the WWE Championship and conclude their storyline.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by World Wrestling Entertainment (WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2006 event was the 19th event in the SummerSlam chronology and was scheduled to be held on August 20, 2006, at the TD Banknorth Garden in Boston, Massachusetts.
-It featured wrestlers from the Raw, SmackDown!, and ECW brands.
-It was the first SummerSlam to include ECW, a relaunch of the former Extreme Championship Wrestling promotion that became WWE's third brand in May, subsequently also being the first SummerSlam to feature the ECW World Championship.
+The 2006 event was the 19th SummerSlam and was scheduled to be held on August 20, 2006, at the TD Banknorth Garden in Boston, Massachusetts.
+It featured wrestlers from the Raw, SmackDown!, and ECW brand divisions.
+It was the first SummerSlam to include ECW, a relaunch of the former Extreme Championship Wrestling (ECW) promotion that became WWE's third brand in May, subsequently also being the first SummerSlam to feature the ECW World Championship.
 This also marked the first inter-brand pay-per-view to include ECW.